Into the Groove: Composition and remixes

-Musically, "Into the Groove" has been noted a dance-pop track characterized by its upbeat tempo, synth-driven production, and layered vocals.
+Musically, "Into the Groove" has been described as a dance-pop track characterized by its upbeat tempo, synth-driven production, and layered vocals.
 The song opens with a spoken line from Madonna, followed by a drumbeat and prominent synth bassline.
 Its refrain features double-tracked vocals and heightened treble, while a counterpoint synth line adds contrast to the main melody.
-In the bridge —"Live out your fantasy here with me"— Madonna sings in a lower vocal register, complementing the higher main vocal.
+In the bridge, "Live out your fantasy here with me", Madonna sings in a lower vocal register, complementing the higher main vocal.
 According to the sheet music published by Alfred Publishing Inc., the song is set in common time with a moderate tempo of 116 beats per minute, in the key of C minor, and follows a chord progression of Cm7–B♭/C–Cm7–A.

 Lyrically, "Into the Groove" is an invitation to dance, layered with sexual innuendo and themes of self-liberation.
-Author Rikky Rooksby noted the lyrics appeal to shy girls, especially through the line "At night I lock the door so no one else can see", which he interpreted as revealing a contrast between Madonna's provocative image and a more private persona.
-Marc Andrews and Clive Barker have both emphasized the song's role in celebrating dance floor freedom, particularly for marginalized communities like the LGBTQ+ audience.
-Barker further interpreted the song's bridge as blurring the boundary between reality and fantasy.
+Author Rikky Rooksby noted the lyrics appealed to shy girls, especially through the line "At night I lock the door so no one else can see", which he interpreted as revealing a contrast between Madonna's provocative image and a more private persona.
+Marc Andrews and Clive Barker have both emphasized the song's role in celebrating dance-floor freedom, particularly for marginalized communities, including LGBTQ+ audiences.
+Barker further interpreted the song's bridge as blurring the line between reality and fantasy.

-The song has been remixed and reinterpreted multiple times.
+The song has been remixed and reinterpreted several times.
 A notable early remix by Shep Pettibone appeared on Madonna's 1987 remix album You Can Dance, incorporating extended instrumental breaks and added vocal overdubs.
 Pettibone later collaborated with Goh Hotoda for another version featured on The Immaculate Collection (1990).
-In 2003, a mashup titled "Into the Hollywood Groove" —combining "Into the Groove" with Madonna's single "Hollywood"— was created for a Gap advertisement featuring Missy Elliott, and later included on Remixed & Revisited.
-Elements of this particular version were used in live performances during Madonna's Re-Invention (2004) and Celebration (2023―2024) concert tours.
+In 2003, a mashup titled "Into the Hollywood Groove" —combining "Into the Groove" with Madonna's single "Hollywood", was created for a Gap advertisement featuring Missy Elliott, and later included on Remixed & Revisited.
+Elements of this version were used in live performances during Madonna's Re-Invention (2004) and Celebration (2023–2024) concert tours.
 A shortened remix incorporating stuttering vocal effects appeared on the 2022 compilation Finally Enough Love: 50 Number Ones.

 Critical reception

 "Into the Groove" has received widespread critical acclaim since its release.
-Early praise came from NME, which ranked it the 18th best single of 1985, and author Rikky Rooksby, who called it Madonna's "first great" song.
-Critics hailed its infectious energy and dance-floor appeal: J. Randy Taraborrelli emphasized its "infectious" quality, while Clive Barker and Simon Trussler identified it as the first disco-anthem of the 1980s.
-David Browne described it as an "ebullient, wonderfully pushy hit", and Toby Cresswell praised its blending of pop sensibility with subcultural allure.
+Early praise came from NME, which ranked it as the 18th-best single of 1985, and from author Rikky Rooksby, who called it Madonna's "first great" song.
+Critics hailed its infectious energy and dance-floor appeal: J. Randy Taraborrelli emphasized its "infectious" quality, while Clive Barker and Simon Trussler identified it as the first disco anthem of the 1980s.
+David Browne described it as an "ebullient, wonderfully pushy hit", and Toby Cresswell praised its blend of pop sensibility and subcultural allure.
 Writers such as Dawn Keetley and John Pettigrew called it "mesmerizing", and Stacia Proefrock from AllMusic highlighted its mass appeal despite critical skepticism.
 PopMatterss Enio Chola deemed it "the absolute best Madonna single ever released", adding that it "epitomizes exactly why she's maintained such a long and significant career".